ESL-Kids.com - ESL stuff for kids including flashcards, worksheets, classroom games and children's song lyrics.

 Hi!
 My name's Nick, and when I'm not working on ESL-Kids.com, I'm teaching English at an English 'conversation' school in Japan.

 These 'In-Class' pages are designed to give some guidance to current teachers, or people considering teaching ESL to children.
-I've been teaching children ESL for ten years, and hope to share some of of what I've learned in that time with you.
+I've been teaching children ESL for over 15 years, and hope to share some of of what I've learned in that time with you.

 Generally, children in Japan study at private English schools just once a week, usually for 45 minutes or an hour.
 Japanese parents tend to expect their children to learn English quickly and with ease, and also expect them to have lots of fun at the same time.
 We all know how hard this is, so the emphasis is on having fun with the children.
 After all, if the children are enjoying their classes, they will keep coming back week after week, and their English ability will slowly improve.